Global Education Office

 Located in Riva San Vitale, Switzerland, the Steger Center for International Scholarship offers study abroad programs to students, as well as opportunities for Virginia Tech faculty and staff members to develop programs of their own.

-Virginia Tech partners with ISEP, a non-profit organization, to break down financial and academic barriers and make study abroad accessible and affordable for everyone.
+Virginia Tech partners with the nonprofit organization ISEP to break down financial and academic barriers and make study abroad accessible and affordable for everyone.

 - ISEP offers an impressive and affordable array of programs among a global community of nearly 350 universities and colleges in more than 50 countries.